Allegheny County Airport: Recent Improvements

 A series of T-hangars were erected by the airport authority, in place of deteriorated ones.
 The terminal has been made ADA compliant with the addition of an elevator and other modifications.
 The entry road and parking lot concrete has been completely replaced, along with new lighting.
-Extensive masonry renovation to the terminal building is currently on-going.
+Extensive masonry renovation to the terminal building is currently ongoing.

 Future improvements

 The Allegheny County Airport Authority has received $2 million from the federal stimulus bill for construction at the Allegheny County Airport.
 The money will be used to renovate four taxiways.
 It will also be used to reconfigure aircraft apron areas.
 This will allow for future construction on aircraft maintenance hangars and ramp space associated for the maintenance areas.
 Construction was scheduled to begin July 20, 2009.
 The airport expected 40 new jobs to be created with the project but says it is the gateway for more jobs when the aircraft maintenance facility construction starts.
 The construction will help improve the layout of the airfield.

-The Mon-Fayette Expressway, now under construction from near Pittsburgh International Airport to SR51 South and SR 43 will also connect with I376 to the east with an interchange about a mile from AGC.
-This should be a great stimulus to the airport.
+The Mon-Fayette Expressway, now under construction from near Pittsburgh International Airport to SR51 South and SR 43 will also connect with I376 to the east with an interchange about a mile from Allegheny County Airport.